Professional veterinary advice, from wherever you are

 Video and phone consultations will be recorded.
 You can request access to these recordings at any time.

+Our virtual consultations are free of charge for pet owners in local areas to our surgeries.
 We charge a fee for online services that reflects the costs of us providing this service.
 Our face to face consultations for sick pets are free of charge, and so if you subsequently attend an Animal Trust surgery after the online service, there will not be a charge for a face to face consult during normal working hours.
 You can book an in surgery service here.